crmorgan/hotel-management-system/README.md

 ### Getting Started

 Before you start you will need [Visual Studio 2015](https://www.visualstudio.com/downloads/ "Visual Studio 2015"), [NodeJS](https://nodejs.org "NodeJS") 6.0 or higher, [NPM](https://www.npmjs.com/ "NPM") 3 or higher, and RavenDB 3.5 or higher.
+You will also need MSMQ enabled and configured for NServiceBus.
+You can do that manually by follwing the directions [here](https://docs.particular.net/transports/msmq/) or by running the [NServiceBus Platform Installer](https://docs.particular.net/platform/installer).

-#### Server Side Processes and APIs
+#### Server Side Processes and API
 #### RavenDB

 1. Download RavenDB from https://ravendb.net/download and extract it.